odoo/odoo-ls/server/error_code.md

 ### OLS30326
 "Related field is not of the same type"
 Type of references field in related keyword argument does not match the current field

+### OLS30327
+"Method does not exist on current model"
+For compute, search, inverse arguments, this error is shown when the method is not found on the current model